Best Espresso Machines for Home Use.

 Pump Pressure:

-12 bars (can be modded with a humble spring change)
+12 bars (can be modded with a modest spring change)

 Interface: Rocker switches & rotary steam dial